srimontidutta/NetVLAD/README.md

 ## Important Installation Notes

-1. Code may give URL errors if openSSL installed incorrectly.
-Fresh installation is required in this case.
+1. Code may give URL errors if openSSL is installed incorrectly.
+A fresh installation is required in this case.
 2. Code may give "Cuda not enabled" error for Cuda installation errors.
 Version check and fresh installation are required in this case.
-3. Code may give "DLL load failed" error when the code is unable to import numpy due to version mismatch, installation errors or path errors, especially when using conda env.
-This was resolved by doing a fresh installation of all dependencies using pip in Terminal.
+3. Code may give "DLL load failed" error when the code is unable to import numpy due to version mismatch, installation errors, or path errors, especially when using conda env.
+This may be resolved by doing a fresh installation of all dependencies using pip in Terminal.